After 9 years and $10M, Georgia spaceport nears FAA approval

 “It’s an emerging industry.
 There’s lots of risks and lots of uncertainty,” Tinoco said.
 “But I don’t think we’re getting ahead of ourselves.”

-AP journalist Ritu Shukla contributed from Atlanta.
+AP journalist Ritu Shukla in Atlanta contributed to this report.